by John Salt - Last Updated August 2024

 They also have poor tail authority (how well & equal the tail rotor produces thrust to yaw/turn the helicopter in both directions).
 These tail hold & tail authority factors are even more critical when first learning to hover & fly an RC helicopter.

-There are exceptions to this rule and that is with the newer class of micro & small sized collective pitch helicopters that have small direct drive coreless or better yet, brushless tail motors such as the Blade 230S, Blade Nano, OMPHobby M2, OMPHobby M1 & T-Rex T15 to name a few of the more popular ones.
+They have mostly been replaced by much better performing small sized collective pitch helicopters (100-250 size) that have small direct drive coreless or better yet, brushless tail motors such as the Blade 230S, XK K110, OMPHobby M2 & M1, GooSky S2 & S1 & T-Rex T15 to name a few of the more popular ones.

 Micro and small RC helicopters like these are small and light enough that the fast accelerating and decelerating direct drive coreless & brushless tail motors can keep up to the everchanging rotor torque.